 Introduction to Vitamin D and Immune Health

-For generations, this nutrient was celebrated for one primary job: building strong bones in children.
-Its ability to prevent rickets led to a famous public health move.
-We started fortifying everyday foods like milk. vitamin D3 for immune support.[15]NIH: Vitamin D Fact Sheet for Health Professionals
+For generations, vitamin D was celebrated for one primary job: building strong bones.
+Its ability to prevent rickets sparked a landmark public health move — fortifying everyday foods like milk.
+Today, vitamin D3 for immune support is understood as far more than a bone nutrient.[15]NIH: Vitamin D Fact Sheet for Health Professionals View source

 Understanding Vitamin D: Sources, Dosage, and Metabolism